Regional function of the heart: Circumferential strain (Ecc)

-Peak contraction: This is the point of time when the rubber ban is smallest.
-In case of the LV of the heart, it can be identified as end-systole.
-However, end systole describes a global change in the chamber, which is the sum of the contraction of the regions.
-Because of the different timing of activation of the wall region and other factors, the end systole does not coincide exactly with the peak contractions of the regions.
+Peak contraction: This is the point of time when the rubber band is smallest.
+In the case of the LV of the heart, it can be identified as end-systole.
+However, end-systole describes a global change in the chamber, which is the sum of the contraction of the regions.
+Because of the different timing of activation of the wall region and other factors, the end-systole does not coincide exactly with the peak contractions of the regions.
 In a normal heart, these times should be close enough for efficient pumping by the heart, but they are not exactly the same.
 When the variance in time exceeds a certain degree, the heart becomes more dyssynchronous.

 Peak stretching: Similar to peak contraction, peak stretching is the instant when the rubber band is at its maximum length.
-In the case of the LV, it will correspond with end-diastole, and with the same comment about the variance like end-systole.
+In the case of the LV, it will correspond with end-diastole, and with the same comment about the variance in end-systole.